Misogyny in ice hockey: Formal organization

 The first record of an organized women's team reports one formed at Queen's University in Kingston, Ontario.
 The group dubbed themselves the Love-Me-Littles after being shunned by the community, the school's archbishop declaring that young women should not be playing hockey.

 As World War I hit in the 1910s, women's hockey began a marked period of growth, with tournaments at the Jubilee Arena routinely selling out while the men were off at war.
 One of the game's star players, Albertine Lapensée, was routinely accused of being a man.
 Lapensée left the sport after asking for a share of the profits her team was generating.
 When American investors attempted to organise an All-Star Team to tour the United States, they were forced to drop their bid after the Montreal Star newspaper ran a campaign against it, declaring that any woman who participated in the tour would lose their virtue.

 After the war ended, investment and media coverage disappeared.
 In 1923, the Canadian Amateur Hockey Association voted not to give women official recognition as hockey players.
 During the Great Depression in Canada, the Ladies Ontario Hockey Association experienced a heavy decline for various reasons, including increasing competition for ice time.
 Its most successful team, the Preston Rivulettes, which still drew substantial audiences, were forced to fold as Second World War hit.
 The military pressured the facilities and the league failed to receive the same support as the men's leagues.
 The men's leagues were deemed to be morale boosters.

 Abby Hoffman, born in 1947, became an all-star defender in an Ontario boys' league in Canada in the 1950s.
-Her parents concealed her sex and placed her on a boys team due to the fact that there weren't any local girls hockey teams.
+Her parents concealed her sex and placed her on a boys team due to the fact that there were not any local girls hockey teams.
 One report stated that when her sex was discovered, "people were incredulous.
 They couldn’t believe it.
 Most people assumed that no girl would want to play."
 However, Abby was only nine years old at the time and had not yet entered puberty.